 Head Coach Spotlight

-Bill Randall, a Class of 1982 graduate of the Academy is in his first season as the Director of Rowing, with oversight of both the men's and women's rowing programs while he also is the head coach of the men's team.
+Bill Randall, a Class of 1982 graduate of the Academy is in his second season as the Director of Rowing, with oversight of both the men's and women's rowing programs while he also is the head coach of the men's team.